mwouts/itables/docs/advanced_parameters.md

 ## Column width

-For tables that are larger than the notebook, the `columnDefs` argument allows to specify the desired width.
-If you wish you can also change the default in `itables.options`.
+The `columnDefs.width` argument let you set fixed column widths (if you wish you can also set this permanently in `itables.options` as demonstrated in the cell alignment example below).

 ```{code-cell}
 from itables.sample_dfs import get_population